ekariz/docs/docs/products/Private-Network/technical-description.md

 Contabo's Private Networking feature is build up on additional network connections only interconnected within one single data center.
 Different physical servers hosting the VPS/VDS are interconnected by Switches.
 This way we increases the performance for private networking to a maximum.
 These connections are not shared with the normal (internet) uplink.

-We are using scope links (Linux terminology) bascially meaning that the traffic of private networks are not routed and thus no gateway is required.
+We are using scope links (Linux terminology) basically meaning that the traffic of private networks are not routed and thus no gateway is required.

 Please be aware that the physical connections for Private Networking are shared resources.